-- Member of the Sustainability and Risk Management Committee - Attended two of all two meetings.
+- Member of the Sustainability

+and Risk Management Committee

+- Attended 2/2 meetings.

-Mrs.Tongjai Thanachanan
+Mrs. Tongjai Thanachanan

-- Member of the Sustainability and Risk Management Committee - · Attended two of all two meetings.
+- Member of the Sustainability and Risk Management Committee - Attended 2/2 meetings.

 In 2024, the Sustainability and Risk Management Committee formulated AMARIN Group's Sustainability Policy and Risk Management Policy, as well as evaluated the group's risk appetite.
 Also, the committee prepared Sustainability and Risk Management Framework, corporate strategies and guidelines for the Management as assurances that the group's sustainability and risk management process evaluated, addressed, and monitored relevant factors with effectiveness and efficiency.
 Key performance of the committee in the past year can be summarized as follows: